What is SSL and why is it important?

 - After the SSL certificate is verified through the SSL handshake, the data transferred between the web server and web browser is encrypted to keep it private and secure.

 How to tell if a site is using SSL

-While the details of the SSL protocol are not displayed to the visitor, most browsers will display a lock or some other form of identifying that they are currently protected by an SSL encrypted session.
-Typically, most browsers use a lock symbol.
+While the details of the SSL protocol are not displayed to the visitor, most browsers will display a lock or some other form of identification in the address bar.
+This will indicate if you are currently protected by an SSL encrypted session.
 If you would like the details of the SSL certificate you can simply click on the lock.